-It has been one of my dream to live in Australia.
-What’s stopping was of course, the money constraint.
-Nevertheless, before making any giant leap, I made a promise to myself to save some money and take the first trip to the land of Down Under.
-My 2 decades of wishing and 1-year savings finally paid off.
+Before making any giant leap, I made a promise to myself to save some money for the first ever trip to the land of Down Under.
+My 2 decades of wishing and a year of savings finally paid off.

-Back in January 2015, I took a Creative Writing course from AWC, and became one of the members in their graduate groups.
+Back in January 2015, I took a Creative Writing course from Australian Writers’ Centre (AWC) and became one of the members in their graduate groups.
 They have great writing communities and plenty of workshops being held in major cities.
 While I was browsing at some places to go, I came across an ads about Perth Writer’s Festival, which eventually convinced me to travel with no second thoughts.

 I booked my flight tickets after successfully obtaining a travel visa (yes, you need a visa to OZ).
 It was my second pursuit of travelling solo.
-There wasn’t much of anxiety this time as compared to the first solo trip, though I had few bad experience – even from day one.
+There wasn’t much of anxiety this time as compared to the first solo trip, though I encountered several bad experiences, even from the day one itself.

 Upon my arrival at Perth airport, I’ve assured myself that I had completely filled up every single forms that were given (including a verification that I don’t have Ebola disease).
 At the immigration counter, while other passengers had a straight and smooth clearance, I was immediately stopped by an officer in-charge.
 I was told to step aside and handed over my passport, visa and forms; then asked to put my carry-on bag on top of a compartment.
 I was pretty sure I tried to calm myself, but in my mind, all I think about was the tons of packed medicines that I brought together that may looked like some sort of illegal drugs; or maybe that my innocent face resembled a crime person that they have been searching for.
 I had to unpack every single of my belongings for inspection.
 After declaration, I was instructed to stand beside a red line at the corner.
 There was a big black, sniffer, police dog (couldn’t recall if it’s a Rottweiler) that came closer to me to detect substances from my attires and bag.
 I was stuck at the custom and immigration stand for more than half an hour.
 I wasn’t lucky.